Approaches to Learning Design

-Learning Design approaches:
+- ABC Learning Design

 The TPACK framework builds on the work of American Educational Psychologist, Lee Shulman, who developed the idea of Pedagogical Content Knowledge in the 1980s.
 Koehler and Mishra bring these ideas into the 21st century by incorporating technological knowledge into their framework.

 Reproduced by permission of the publisher, © 2012 by tpack.org

 Listen to Punya Mishra, one of the original TPACK authors, introducing the framework:

 The ADDIE model has been around since the mid-1970s and is an approach to instructional/learning design, involving a number of phases:

 The team from UCL has developed a series of resources, the ABC Toolkit, which you can download from their website to run your own ABC Learning Design workshop (you will need to register first).

 The Conversational Framework